Hilton Honors points are a useful major points currency to consider if you have an affinity for the Hilton Hotels chain.

 A full list of properties is available from the Hilton website.

-Honors offers four status tiers in the following order (from lowest to highest): Blue, Silver, Gold and Diamond.
+Honors offers four status tiers in the following order (from lowest to highest): Member, Silver, Gold and Diamond.

 You can find more information about the status tiers and benefits on the Honors website.